SafetyCultureInterns/metrics-frontend-q4-2021/README.md

 - We use React-Redux for our state management.
 (Keeping data in local memory) [React-redux](https://react-redux.js.org/)

 Disclaimer: You don't have to use any of these dependencies, they are just what we have used to get started.
 Feel free to find your own libraries.

+## Extra
+- https://ui.dev/react-router-protected-routes-authentication/ for our authentication hook

 ## Available Scripts

 In the project directory, you can run: